 We love highlighting exotic ingredients and sharing suggestions for how to use them.
 And although featuring recipes from commercial companies rather than chef-driven foods isn’t necessarily first choice, we jumped at the chance to share this boldly spiced recipe for starfruit from Brooks Tropicals with our readers.

 Brooks Tropicals is one of the food world’s more interesting, family-owned companies.
-What started as a one-man operation, driving a refrigerated truck has grown into one of America’s finest growers and importers of Caribbean fruit.
-But because they import exotic fruits, Brooks Tropicals realized that part of their role is to educate and excite consumers with things like this recipe for starfruit.
+What started as a one-man operation, grew into one of America’s finest growers and importers of Caribbean fruit.
+But because they import exotic fruits, owners of the company realized that part of their role is to educate and excite consumers with things like this starfruit recipe.

 What is a starfruit?

-We can’t say that we’ve come across an aphrodisiac history for starfruit, (also called carambola), but this elegant, creamy fruit salad recipe could certainly go far towards making starfruit a food of passion.
+Starfruit doesn’t necessarily enjoy a rich folkloric history as aphrodisiac.
+But that’s where this recipe for starfruit comes in.
+An elegant, creamy fruit salad recipe, we think it goes a long way towards making starfruit a food of passion.
 Of course, the dish also includes some of our favorite aphrodisiacs, like blueberries, strawberries, curry powder and coconut.